Vietnam.vn - Nền tảng quảng bá Việt Nam

 Difficulty upon difficulty

-South Sudan's government has deployed police to markets to curb price gouging.
+The South Sudanese government has deployed police to markets to prevent price gouging.
 But the effort has run into a major obstacle: Without pay for nearly a year, hundreds of soldiers and police have deserted.

 “The situation is unbearable,” said a 38-year-old former South Sudanese soldier who now works as a truck driver in neighboring Uganda.
 “I had to leave to feed my family.
-In my entire career, I have never had to wait so long to get paid.”
+In my entire career, I have never had to wait so long for my salary.”

-As security personnel deserted, looting and looting spiked.
-The United Nations recorded more than 230 attacks on aid agencies in the first half of 2024, including hijackings of aid convoys and looting of food stores.
+With security personnel deserted, looting and looting have spiked.
+The UN recorded more than 230 attacks on aid agencies in the first half of 2024, including hijackings of aid convoys and looting of food stores.

 For generations, people living on the fertile plains of South Sudan have relied on fishing during the flood season and growing sorghum when the waters recede.

-This year’s floods have also submerged 38 of South Sudan’s 70 districts, forcing nearly a million people to flee to crowded shelters on higher ground, with few basic supplies.
-The international aid organization Oxfam has recorded more than 40 deaths from hunger in one district in South Sudan alone in the past three months.
+This year’s floods have also submerged 38 of South Sudan’s 70 districts, forcing nearly a million people to flee to crowded shelters on higher ground, without basic supplies.
+The international aid group Oxfam has recorded more than 40 deaths from hunger in one district in South Sudan alone in the past three months.

-“The heavy rains have made things worse, dealing a final blow to thousands of people who were already starving,” said Manenji Mangundu, country director for Oxfam in South Sudan.
-“The situation is particularly dire in shelters, where people are crammed in without food, water or proper sanitation.”
+“The heavy rains have made things worse, dealing a final blow to thousands of people who were starving,” said Manenji Mangundu, country director for Oxfam in South Sudan.
+“The situation is particularly dire in shelters where people are crammed in without food, water or proper sanitation.”

-South Sudanese authorities have yet to transfer $76 million that they promised to send in July to help flood victims, according to United Nations officials.
-The United Nations World Food Programme (WFP) says it has less than half of the more than $680 million it needs to help millions of people facing food shortages in South Sudan.
+South Sudanese authorities have yet to transfer $76 million they promised to send in July to help flood victims, according to UN officials.
+The UN World Food Programme (WFP) says it has less than half of the more than $680 million it needs to help millions of people facing food shortages in South Sudan.

-South Sudan’s gross domestic product has shrunk by 5% from last year to this year, according to the country’s finance ministry.
+South Sudan’s gross domestic product has contracted 5% from last year to this year, according to the Ministry of Finance.
 The central bank has run out of reserves to support the local currency, which has lost more than 80% of its value against the dollar since January.
 And inflation has soared to more than 90%.

 Nguyen Khanh